Seneca-BSA/bsa/docs/ses250/lab7.md

 ## Purposes
 - To understand the relationship between the voltage and capacitance of a capacitor
+- To understand the discharging and charging of a capacitor

 ## Objectives
 - Assemble electronic components onto a breadboard